 Can your chat box change inflections?

-It can if I type a sentence a certain way.
+It can if I type a sentence in a certain way.
 But if I laugh then you know I’m getting ready to say something funny.
 And if I’m angry at a situation, you’ll know by my face and gestures.
 Just ask my sisters…LOL.

 Do you still have your hugging ministry?